redsanket/spark/external/hue/guide/getting_started/index.rst

 #.
 From the **Application Queues** section, click **default** to see the available capacity for the
    *default* queue.
 This is the queue your jobs use if you do not specify one.
-We recommend using the queue alloted to your team for your production Oozie Workflows.
+We recommend using the queue allotted to your team for your production Oozie Workflows.
 Your jobs will generally finish faster.

    .. image:: images/default_queue.jpg
       :height: 309 px